Adaptive Conditional Gradient Sliding: Projection-Free and Line-Search-Free Acceleration: Convergence Analysis for Convex Objective Functions

-where (a) follows from the integral test.
-Therefore, by substituting this bound into~\eqref{ineq:convex-sublinear-bound} with $k=N$ and using $\eta_2 \leq (1-\beta)\eta_1$, we obtain the desired result. \end{proof} The stepsize rule in~\cref{corollary:convex-sublinear} is line-search-free.
+with $\E$ defined in~\cref{theorem:convex-obj-decrease}. \end{corollary} The stepsize rule in~\cref{corollary:convex-sublinear} is line-search-free.
 While $\eta_1$ is free to choose, overly large (resp., small) values may yield a bound with a $\|z_1-z_0\|^2$ term in $\E$ (resp., make $((1-\beta)\eta_1)^{-1}$ dominate $\hat{L}_k$), so $\eta_1$ should be set at a reasonable scale.
-We consider two options for initializing $\eta_1$. \paragraph{(i) Line-search-free initialization:} Set $\eta_1=\frac{c}{4(1-\beta)L_0}$ for some $c>0$ and $L_0>0$, where $L_0$ is an initial Lipschitz estimate~\cite{Li2025-cb}.
+We consider two options for initializing $\eta_1$. \paragraph{(i) Line-search-free initialization:} Set $\eta_1=\frac{c}{4(1-\beta)L_0}$ for some $c>0$ and $L_0>0$, where $L_0$ is an initial Lipschitz estimate~\citep{Li2025-cb}.
 For example, take $z_{-1}\in P$ with $z_{-1}\neq z_0$ (a perturbation of $z_0$) and set